SameenMehmood/functioncall_project/README.md

 # functioncall_project
-how to make and call functions in python
+how to define and call functions in python